-WG 23 recommended and SC 22 therefore decided to split TR 24772 into a series of parts, as follows (see also clause 4.1 for the official request for SC 22 action):
+WG 23 recommended and SC 22 decided to split TR 24772 into a series of parts, as follows (see also clause 4.1 for the official request for SC 22 action):

-- TR24772-1 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 1: Language Independent Guidance - TR24772-2 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 2: Ada - TR24772-3 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 3: C - TR24772-4 Programming languages Guidance to avoiding vulnerabilities in programming languages through Part 4: Python
+- TR24772-1 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 1: Language Independent Guidance - TR24772-2 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 2: Ada - TR24772-3 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 3: C - TR24772-4 Programming languages Guidance to avoiding vulnerabilities in programming languages through Part 4: Python - TR24772-5 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 5: Ruby

-- TR24772-5 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 5: Ruby - TR24772-6 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 6: SPARK - TR24772-7 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 7: PHP - TR24772-8 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 8: Fortran - TR24772-9 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 9: COBOL - TR24772-10 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 10: C++. - 24772-11 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 11: Java.
+- TR24772-6 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 6: SPARK - TR24772-7 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 7: PHP - TR24772-8 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 8: Fortran - TR24772-9 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 9: COBOL - TR24772-10 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 10: C++. - 24772-11 Programming languages Guidance to avoiding vulnerabilities in programming languages Part 11: Java.
 This is a new request to SC 22.

 Once TR 24772-1, TR 24772-2 and TR 24772-3 were published, ISO refused free availability for the technical reports.
 Then for 2021, ISO refuses to publish technical reports that contain guidance, which is what all these documents provide.
-Hence, WG 23 wishes to publish all of these documents as freely available international standards.
-At the time of this report, WG 23 is submitting 24772-1 to SC 22 for registration as a NP and for an immediate DIS ballot.
+Hence, WG 23 decided to publish all of these documents as freely available international standards.
+At the time of this report ISO/IEC 24772-1 completed FDIS ballot and is awaiting publication.